 If you own your own home, investment properties or other assets you probably intend to share the wealth with your family later in life.
 You could hold onto it all until you die and leave it in your Will.
-Or you may consider setting up a Trust fund instead.
-In this post, we explain what a trust fund is, and if you should consider setting one up.
+Or you may consider engaging in effective financial planning, and set up a Trust fund instead.
+In this post, we explain what a trust fund is, and if you should consider setting one up for your family's assets..

 A trust fund is where your assets are placed into an account that is held by another person.
 This is so other people can benefit from it other than the original owner.
 You don’t need to have major assets to have a trust fund.
 Trust funds can hold multiple kinds of assets.
 These include: